Co-Development of the Indigenous

 Our approach to the co-development of a new Indigenous broadcasting policy

 Reconciliation is one of the Government of Canada’s commitments to renewing the relationship with Indigenous Peoples, based on the recognition of rights, respect, co-operation and partnership.
 As part of its role, the Commission upholds the Government of Canada’s commitment.
 The CRTC has launched a multi-phase process to co-develop a new Indigenous broadcasting policy with First Nations, Métis, and Inuit broadcasters, content creators, and audiences.
 The process will enable all of us to better understand what these broadcasting needs are, now and in the future, for both traditional and digital services.

 The review comprises three phases:

-- Starting in the summer 2019, we’ll be holding engagement sessions across Canada, with Indigenous broadcasters, content creators and artists.
+The early engagement sessions held across Canada, with Indigenous broadcasters, content creators and artists, are now complete.

-- The engagement sessions will be followed by a public consultation process, to obtain a range of views from both Indigenous and non-Indigenous people on how Canada’s broadcasting system can best complement the broadcasting interests of Indigenous Peoples moving forward.
+The engagement sessions will be followed by a public consultation process, to obtain a range of views from both Indigenous and non-Indigenous people on how the broadcasting system in Canada can best complement the broadcasting interests and needs of Indigenous Peoples moving forward.

-- Following the public consultation, the Commission will present preliminary views to Indigenous participants from the public consultation process to give them the opportunity to provide further comments on the potential impacts of the proposed policy.
+Following the public consultation, the Commission will present preliminary views to Indigenous participants from the public consultation process, for the opportunity to provide further comments on the potential impacts of the proposed policy.

 For more information on the process, please refer to the Notice of Proceeding.